Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Related Works

-SG methods rely on fixed graph structures throughout both training and prediction, typically incorporating predefined spatial or mobility-based priors such as geographic adjacency matrices \citep{xie2022epignn, yu2023spatio, lin2023graph} or static population flow matrices \citep{liu2023human, tang2023enhancing}.
-For example, EpiGNN \citep{xie2022epignn} combines a static region-level graph with temporal modeling via spatio-temporal graph learning.
-STEP \citep{yu2023spatio} and SMPNN \citep{lin2023graph} leverage graph neural networks to perform spatio-temporal epidemic forecasting on predefined location-level graphs constructed from geographic distances.
+\paragraph{Epidemic Modeling. } Epidemiological forecasting mainly rely on fixed graph structures, typically incorporating predefined spatial or mobility-based priors such as geographic adjacency matrices \citep{xie2022epignn, yu2023spatio, lin2023graph} or static population flow matrices \citep{liu2023human, tang2023enhancing} as connectivity structure.
+For example, Cola-GNN \citep{deng2020cola} and EpiGNN \citep{xie2022epignn} combines a static region-level graph with temporal modeling via spatio-temporal graph learning.
+STEP \citep{yu2023spatio} and SMPNN \citep{lin2023graph} leverage graph neural networks to perform spatio-temporal forecasting on predefined location-level graphs constructed from geographic distances.
 MSDNet \citep{tang2023enhancing} defines the graph structure based on coarse-grained population migration trajectories and employs spatio-temporal graph learning to enhance prediction.
-Similarly, DGDI \citep{liu2023human} constructs geometric graphs derived from the location histories of infected individuals, implicitly modeling transmission potential via movement patterns.
-While effective for incorporating static spatial priors, they lack the flexibility to adapt to dynamic or heterogeneous factors, such as evolving case-to-case genetic relationships or ecological context, which limits their expressiveness in modeling real-world epidemic spread.
+To capture epidemological dynamics, specifical models adopt infectious disease dynamic models (SIR/SEIR) to characterize transmission within and across regions.
+Epi-Cola-GNN \citep{liu2023epidemiology} builds on this by incorporating SIS dynamics and using a learnable transmission matrix to form time-varying graphs, better reflecting real-world epidemic progression.
+MepoGNN \citep{cao2022mepognn}, on the other hand, explicitly integrates SIR dynamics into the graph learning process, allowing it to model evolving infectious connections more directly.
+Despite their flexibility, these models still model disease transmission pathways only from geographical correlations, focusing on a single relation view. \paragraph{Spatio-temporal Forecasting. } Spatio-temporal forecasting models often employ modules to jointly model spatial correlation and temporal dependence on irregular spatial structures.
+Classic STGCN~\citep{yu2018spatio} employs spectral graph convolutional structure to capture spatial information diffusion and gated 1D temporal convolutions to learn temporal patterns.
+Inspired by STGCN, SelfAttnGNN~\citep{cheng2016long} employs self-attentional networks along spatial and temporal dimensions simultaneously, enhancing long-range dependencies modeling ability.
+DCRNN~\citep{li2018diffusion} integrates diffusion convolution with scheduled sampling to capture spatial and temporal evolutions.
+They overlook heterogeneous factors, such as genetic relationships and evolving nodes, which are critical for understanding the multifaceted nature of real-world AIV disease transmission.
+Considering multimodal interactions within graphs, EAST-Net~\citep{wang2022event} decouples spatiotemporal forecastiong into single spatial and intermodality views and proposes event-aware spatio-temporal network to jointly represent spatio-temporal dependency and intermodal interaction.